Asymptotic Uniform False Discovery Rate Control for Inference of Time-varying Correlations: Theoretical Results

 \end{theorem}

 The Gaussian approximation in \cite{bai2025time} is of the maximum-type, which is a special case of \eqref{eq:15} with $\bx = (a,\dots,a),a\in\eR$, and it suffices for FWER control.
-However, FDR control requires a Gaussian approximation on hyper-rectangles (derived from \cite{chang2024central} and \cite{wu2024asynchronous}, with necessary modifications to adapt to our setting) to ensure valid inference and P-value computation in each dimension.
+However, FDR control requires a Gaussian approximation on hyperrectangles (derived from \cite{chernozhukov2017central}, \cite{chang2024central} and \cite{wu2024asynchronous}, with necessary modifications to adapt to our setting) to ensure the simultaneous validity of the time-varying $P$-values for each $(i,l)\in\cH$.